brverbru/Testdoc/README.md

 ####Quandl

-Quandl delivers financial and economic data from hundreds of sources via their API.
-Cumul.io prepares all their datasets automatically in the right datatypes, ready to be blended with your personal data.
+Quandl delivers **financial and economic data** from hundreds of sources via their API.
+Cumul.io converts all their datasets automatically in the right datatypes, ready to be blended with your personal data.
 In order to connect to a Quandl dataset, simply search for it and click the upload button.
 We'll take it from here.

 ####Google drive

 You can authorize Cumul.io to access datasets on your Google Drive.
 After uploading a Google Drive dataset, you can specify it's synchronization time interval in the dataset details page.
-This is especially useful for datasets who update in time.
+This is especially useful for datasets which update in time.

 ####Google Analytics